Sensitivity to hot and cold food in a localized tooth region is a sign of reversible pulpitis.

 Root canal therapy is the only procedure to permanently get rid of the pain of the tooth suffering from irreversible pulpitis.

-Your dentist will remove the cavity and will clean the root canals with some dental motor and dental files, respectively.
+Your dentist will remove the cavity and clean the root canals with some dental motor and dental files, respectively.

 He’ll then fill the canals with durable material and will give your tooth a dental filling.
 The root canal-treated tooth is provided with a dental crown or a cap to bring the tooth into function.